 Kek Lapis

-Also known as layered cake, this snack comes in two varieties: cakes with ordinary layers and those with designs like patterns, motifs or shapes, all of which must have at least two colours.
+Also known as layered cake, this Hari Raya Puasa dessert comes in two varieties: the standard layer pattern and more “fancy” patterns like motifs or shapes.
+All must include at least two colours.

 Kuih Bangkit

-Also known as tapioca cookies, these powdery sweet snacks come in various bite-sized shapes and are known for melting in the mouth the second you bite into them.
+Also known as tapioca cookies, these powdery sweet snacks come in various bite-sized shapes and are known for melting in the mouth the moment you bite into them.

 Kuih Tart